Message from the Chair

 - We foster coordinated, multidisciplinary transitions of care in collaboration with other community physicians who may not be affiliated with TTUHSC El Paso.

-- We develop and enhance academic education for the Paul L. Foster School of Medicine at Texas Tech University Health Sciences Center El Paso.
+- We develop and enhance academic education for the Foster School of Medicine at Texas Tech University Health Sciences Center El Paso.

 - Our goal is to attract and retain top medical students and internal medicine residents who will help fulfill the regional demand for physicians.

-- We are developing multiple rotations and clerkships for the PLFSOM.
+- We offer multiple rotations and clerkships for the Foster School of Medicine.

-- We are initiating a new, ACGME-accredited internal medicine residency program with slots for five to seven residents.
-This program will offer a unique experience with an emphasis on primary and preventive care with a good balance of inpatient, ICU and outpatient experiences mixing urban and rural populations.
-Residents will be recruited through the NRMP and will abide by all its rules and regulations.
-The start-up timing of the residency program will be determined by the overall strategic landscape of the department, including patient volumes and number of faculty recruited to support the program.
+- We developed an ACGME-accredited internal medicine residency program with thirty residents.
+This program offers a unique experience with an emphasis on primary and preventive care with a good balance of inpatient, ICU and outpatient experiences mixing urban and rural populations.
+Residents are recruited through the NRMP and abide by all its rules and regulations.

 Health Care Delivery Beyond Hospital Boundaries

-- In collaboration with the Department of Family Medicine – Transmountain, we are developing a model of cost-effective health care delivery that focuses on seamless access to primary medical care, providing opportunities for preventive interventions and bridging inpatient and outpatient health care delivery.
+- In collaboration with the Department of Family Medicine – Transmountain, we have developed a model of cost-effective health care delivery that focuses on seamless access to primary medical care, providing opportunities for preventive interventions and bridging inpatient and outpatient health care delivery.
 Our model aims to improve specific clinical outcomes, decreasing inefficiencies in health care and enhancing patient compliance.
-Outcomes will be measured by objective benchmarks that are accurate, precise, risk-adjusted and monitored over time.

 - This health care delivery model also enhances basic health education in the regional community by developing and delivering patient support groups and town hall meetings.
 These meetings will strengthen the reputation of the hospital, promote healthy living habits and facilitate access to medical care.

-- This community outreach program will not only provide new opportunities for research, scholarly productivity and innovations in the area of public, preventive and community health care, but it will also help us understand community-based problems and track local epidemiological trends.
+- Our community outreach program not only provides new opportunities for research, scholarly productivity and innovations in the area of public, preventive and community health care, but it also helps us understand community-based problems and track local epidemiological trends.